eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

   formulations, which led to many instances of seizures.
 Nowadays dosage stops at 450mg/day, and is typically just 300mg/day, and overwhelmingly in the form of sustained release or extended release formulations, which have lower peak concentrations.
 So modern formulations and doses are much safer.
+More on this below.

 - **Worsening Depression:** some people report that Bupropion worsens their mood.
 I know at least two people who reported it made them feel more depressed.